jennIguess/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is HTML which has a function on the web page, and is not just for looks.

 2. What are the 4 areas of the box model?

+Border, Content, Padding, Margin.

 3. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross-axis.

 4. Explain why git is valuable to a team of developers.

+Git allows developers to collaborate and make changes on the same project at the same time.

 5. Define mobile-first design in your own words.

+building a webpage mobile first means that you build the page for phone screens (500px) and then go back and make the page responsive for desktop, using @media.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.